SongmingFan123/EditorAI/client/editor-ai/README.md

 2. Redo the UX design so it follows the client's requirements and is more logical (the high fidelity frames have confusing user interactions)
 3. adding a chat history for each document
 4. updating the UX & UI to look better
+5. Transfer Authentication to the backend
+6. Remove AI models in frontend and incoporate AI routes from backend instead

 # Contact Info